TeleAI-mcp/fast-data-visualizer-503n/README.md

-# fast-data-visualizer-503n
+# Fast Data Visualizer 503N

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.